Thermodynamic Limits of Physical Intelligence: Discussion

 \section{Discussion}

 \paragraph{Scaling Laws and Epiplexity Trend.}

-Large-scale AI models, especially in deep learning, have exhibited scaling laws where performance (e.g. predictive loss) improves predictably with compute and data.
-Relatedly, recent work interprets modern language models and transformer architectures as computable approximations to Solomonoff induction, providing a theoretical lens for compression-based epiplexity proxies \citep{arxiv2505_15784,young2025transformers}.
-To connect scaling to bits-per-joule, it is useful to use an operational compression-gain proxy when $Z$ is not directly observable.
-For example, let $\ell(C)$ denote test cross-entropy in \emph{bits per token} as a function of training compute $C$, and let $\ell_0$ be a baseline code length (e.g. a simple reference model).
-For a fixed evaluation set of $N$ tokens, a compression-gain proxy (Section~2) is
+Large-scale AI models exhibit scaling laws where predictive loss improves predictably with compute and data.
+To connect scaling to bits-per-joule when $Z$ is unavailable, use an operational compression-gain proxy: let $\ell(C)$ denote test cross-entropy in \emph{bits per token} as a function of training compute $C$, and let $\ell_0$ be a baseline code length.
+For a fixed evaluation set of $N$ tokens,

 If training energy satisfies $E_{\mathrm{train}} \propto C$ for a given hardware stack, then an operational bits-per-joule learning efficiency is

 and the \emph{marginal} efficiency of additional compute is